DaAlbrecht/thesis-TEKO/content/Implementation.typ

 JSON response.
 #linebreak()

-As shown in the @MessageOptions the microservice can be configured to add a transaction ID to the message.
+As shown in the @MessageOptions, the microservice can be configured to add a transaction ID to the message.
 The transaction ID is added to the message as a custom header.
 If this option is enabled, the `TransactionHeader` struct holds the name of the header and the value of the header for the specific message.